RSC-RP/rnaseq_count_nf/workflow_docs/workflow_run.md

 ## Edit the Config File

-Edit the `nextflow.config` file in any text editor; the example below is in R.
+Edit the `nextflow.config` and `sasquatch.config` file in any text editor:

-You will need to change the:
+You will need to change the assoc to your current association.
+The examples below use the "rsc" association.

--   assoc- this will be the name of the association you are working in
+In `nextflow.config`:

     //global parameters
     params {